skeema/skeema/doc/workflow.md

   c) If you prefer to just change the CREATE TABLE files: Modify the files as desired.
 Use `skeema diff development` to confirm the auto-generated DDL looks sane, and then use `skeema push development` to update the dev database.

 3. Commit the change to the repo, push to origin, and open a pull request.
 Follow whatever review process your team uses for code changes.
+If using the [Skeema.io CI system](https://www.skeema.io/ci), your pull request will receive automated comments with errors and warnings, saving your reviewers time.

 4. Once merged, `git checkout master` and `git pull` to ensure your working copy of the schema repo is up-to-date.